The Nikon Group's basic policies and views on corporate governance are defined in the Corporate Governance Guideline.

 To accomplish its management strategy, the Company selects the specific skills expected from its directors, and authorizes them following the deliberation by the Nominating Committee.
 The skills include knowledge on and experience in corporate management, management strategy, internal control, and governance as well as the Company’s business characteristics and issues.
 The composition of the Board of Directors is designed to ensure that each director possesses these skills in a well-balanced manner and the Board as a whole can demonstrate its effectiveness, taking into account the need to maintain diversity and an appropriate number of directors.

-In addition, two or more independent external directors are appointed in order to further strengthen the supervisory function of the Board of Directors.
+In addition, at least one-third of the Board of Directors shall be comprised of independent external directors in order to further strengthen the supervisory function of the Board of Directors.

 The Company strives to provide appropriate and necessary information to directors for effectively fulfilling their roles and responsibilities.
 Meanwhile, at the meetings of the Board of Directors, the Company carries out prior distribution of relevant materials to the attendees of the meetings of the Board of Directors, and advance briefing to external directors as necessary, to ensure constructive discussion and exchange of opinions.